echobom/UERANSIM-wiki/Development-Guideline.md

 ### Development Environment

-We suggest the usage of [Clion](https://www.jetbrains.com/clion/) as the IDE.
+It is recommended to use [Clion](https://www.jetbrains.com/clion/) as an IDE.

 1. Start Clion C++ IDE
 2. Click `Open`